Tigers' Victor Martinez gets ovation in Cleveland for 2,000th hit | FOX Sports

 Martinez is the ninth active player to reach 2,000 hits, joining Ichiro Suzuki, Adrian Beltre, Albert Pujols, Carlos Beltran, Miguel Cabrera, Robinson Cano, Matt Holliday and Jose Reyes.

+To attain the milestone in Cleveland and with Vizquel, the career hits leader among Venezuelan-born players, at his side made it even more meaningful for Martinez.

+“He congratulated me and told me it was awesome, and at the same time, I wasn’t hearing and stuff,” Martinez said.
+“It was a pretty cool moment.”

 The 38-year-old was a three-time All-Star with the Indians, who signed him in 1996.
-Martinez entered the season with a .301 career average.
+He broke down in tears when Cleveland traded him to Boston at the deadline in 2009 for three pitchers.

+And although he’s had a long run with the Tigers, Cleveland will remain dear to Martinez.

+“This is my seventh year in Detroit, but this was a place that I called home, and I’m always going to have Cleveland in my heart,” he said.
+“It was the team that gave me a chance to be a professional baseball player, gave me a chance to become a major leaguer.
+It’s a pretty special place.”

 FOX Sports Go